jmrossy/celo-ethers-wrapper/CONTRIBUTING.md

     MNEMONIC='<PASTE YOUR MNEMONIC PHRASE HERE>'
     ```

-3. Ensure the wallet address has at least [X] CELO and [X] USDC on the Celo Alfajores testnet.
+3. Ensure the wallet address has at least 1 CELO and 1 USDC on the Celo Alfajores testnet.

     If you need more, you can request:
     1.  testnet CELO at [faucet.celo.org](https://faucet.celo.org/alfajores), and